Skip to content

 What rates and terms should you expect?

-Specialist mortgage rates are higher than mainstream products because the lender is taking on more risk.
-However, they’re still significantly cheaper than staying on an SVR or using unsecured credit.
+Specialist mortgage rates sit higher than mainstream products, because the lender is taking on more risk.
+Even so, they usually work out far cheaper than sitting on an SVR or leaning on unsecured credit.

-Expect rates of 5–9% depending on the severity of your credit issues, your LTV, and the product type.
-Terms are usually 2–5 year fixes, with some variable-rate options.
-Most specialist lenders offer up to 85% LTV, with the most competitive rates available at 75% LTV and below.
+Expect rates of 5–9%, depending on how serious your credit issues are, your LTV and the product type.
+Terms tend to be 2–5 year fixes, with some variable-rate options too.
+Most specialist lenders go up to 85% LTV, and the best rates sit at 75% LTV and below.

 These products are often a stepping stone.
-After two to three years of clean payments, many borrowers remortgage to a near-prime or mainstream product at a significantly lower rate.
+After two to three years of clean payments, many borrowers remortgage onto a near-prime or mainstream product at a much lower rate.

 Access specialist lenders through Clearview

-At Clearview Mortgage Solutions, we work with a wide range of specialist lenders across the UK.
-We understand their criteria inside out and know how to present your case for the best possible outcome.
+At Clearview Mortgage Solutions, we work with a broad range of specialist lenders across the UK.
+We know their criteria inside out and how to present your case for the best result.

-If you’ve been turned down by a mainstream lender, don’t give up.
-Contact us for a free, no-obligation assessment and we’ll tell you honestly what’s achievable.
+If a mainstream lender has turned you down, do not give up.
+Get in touch for a free, no-obligation assessment and we will tell you honestly what is achievable.

 After two banks said no, I assumed that was it.
 My Clearview broker found a specialist lender who approved me in a week.
 Two years later, I remortgaged to a high street rate.

 Contact Clearview Mortgage Solutions today.
-We’ll review your credit file, explain your options, and connect you with the right specialist lender — no obligation, no judgement.
+We will read through your credit file, talk you through your options, and connect you with the right specialist lender.
+There is no obligation and no judgement.

 Written and reviewed by